- See a listing of all the videos, assignments, and tools

 This lesson convers roof, ground, and pole-mounted systems and compares them for performance and cost.
 Tracking systems, seasonable adjustable, and fixed arrays are examined for performance and construction perspectives.
 We finish with NABCEP-like questions to review the lessons where you feel like you need additional help to master it.

 The NABCEP Entry Level Exam questions come directly from the "Photovoltaic Systems" textbook you received as a part of this course.
-Make sure you have read the entire book, and studied the sections outlined in the online course assignments above.
-Once you are ready, fill out the form below to begin the scheduling process for your exam at a computer testing facility near you.
+Make sure you have read the entire book and studied the sections outlined in the course assignments above.
+Once you are ready, contact your Student Advocate to begin the scheduling process for your exam at a computer testing facility in the U.S. or Canada.